NE2025: An Updated Electron Density Model for the Galactic Interstellar Medium: Thick Disk

 Both methods yield consistent best-fit values of ($n_1H_1,H_1$) with similar uncertainties.
-However, adopting the best fit from $\chi^2$-minimization, $n_1H_1 = 0.024\pm0.004$ kpc cm$^{-3}$ and $H_1 = 1.59\pm0.60$ kpc, leaves $\sim 100$ pulsars at high latitudes that have observed DMs greater than the maximum prediction of the model.
+However, adopting the best fit from $\chi^2$-minimization, $n_1H_1 = 0.024\pm0.004$ kpc cm$^{-3}$ and $H_1 = 1.59\pm0.60$ kpc, leaves $\sim 100$ pulsars in the broader known population (without independent distances) at high latitudes that have observed DMs greater than the maximum prediction of the model.
 These pulsars are not segregated in longitude or latitude, ruling out a clear relationship to alternative structure for the thick disk (including a warp).
 Increasing $n_1H_1$ to its $+1\sigma$ value, $0.028$ kpc cm$^{-3}$, removes nearly all of these discrepant pulsars, and so we set $n_1H_1 = 0.028$ kpc cm$^{-3}$ in the final version of the model.
-An alternative approach could invoke a cost function in the likelihood analysis that explicitly penalizes parameter values that yield a DM deficit; regardless, we expect the best-fit results to be similar.
+An alternative approach could invoke a cost function in the likelihood analysis that explicitly penalizes parameter values that yield a DM deficit; regardless, we expect the best-fit results to be similar, and alternative fitting strategies will be pursued in future work.
 The errors quoted here on $n_1H_1$ and $H_1$ are the formal $1\sigma$ fitting uncertainties, which do not account for the uncertainties implicit to all of the other NE2001 parameters held fixed in the grid search.
 With the revised ($n_1H_1, H_1$), we find $F_c = 0.18$, the fluctuation parameter used for the thick disk in NE2001, provides an adequate fit to the observed scattering delays for the same subset of high-latitude pulsars, and $F_c$ is left unchanged in the updated model.